WingsUpete/GNN4Cora/README.md

 # GNN4Cora
 A hands-on course mini-project of CSE5002 Intelligent Data Analysis, SUSTech 2022.
 The project aims to have students evaluate some classification models using the Cora dataset.
 This repository mainly focuses on GNN - Graph Neural Network models.
+Here, we mainly focus on using GNNs (Graph Neural Networks) and compare different ideas of designing the network structure.
+We implement three GNNs, namely [GCN](https://arxiv.org/pdf/1609.02907.pdf), [GAT](https://arxiv.org/pdf/1710.10903.pdf) and [GaAN](https://arxiv.org/pdf/1803.07294.pdf).

+The model implementation uses [PyTorch](https://pytorch.org/) and [Deep Graph Library](https://www.dgl.ai/).

 **For detailed explanations about how to set up the environment and run the code, please check [`GNN4Cora.ipynb`](GNN4Cora.ipynb).**